Matt Wallner Player Props: Twins vs. Tigers

 Matt Wallner At The Plate

-- Wallner has four doubles, seven home runs and nine walks while batting .268.
+- Wallner is hitting .256 with four doubles, seven home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.